Skip to content

 Issuance

 Issuance is performed using the Sign operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.1].
-This operation utilizes the issuer's BLS12-381 G2 key pair as SK and PK, along with desired protected header and payloads as the octets header and the octets array messages.
+This operation utilizes the issuer's BLS12-381 G2 key pair as SK and PK, along with desired protected header octets as header, and the array of payload octet string as messages.

 The octets resulting from this operation form a single octet string in the issuance proof array, to be used along with the protected header and payloads to serialize the JWP.